History of baseball in the United States: Home run mania and the second coming of baseball

-McGwire's record of 70 would last a mere three years following the meteoric rise of veteran San Francisco Giants left fielder Barry Bonds in 2001.
+McGwire's record of 70 home runs would last a mere three years following the meteoric rise of veteran San Francisco Giants left fielder Barry Bonds in 2001.
 In 2001 Bonds knocked out 73 home runs, breaking the record set by McGwire by hitting his 71st on October 5, 2001.
 In addition to the home run record, Bonds also set single-season marks for base on balls with 177 (breaking the previous record of 170, set by Babe Ruth in 1923) and slugging percentage with .863 (breaking the mark of .847 set by Ruth in 1920).
 Bonds continued his torrid home run hitting in the next few seasons, hitting his 660th career home run on April 12, 2004, tying him with his godfather Willie Mays for third place on the all-time career home runs list.
 He hit his 661st home run the next day, April 13, to take sole possession of third place.
 Only three years later Bonds surpassed the great Hank Aaron to become baseball's most prolific home run hitter.

 However, none of Bonds's accomplishments in the 2000s have been without controversy.
 During his run, journalists questioned McGwire about his use of the steroid-precursor androstenedione, and in March 2005 he was unforthcoming when questioned as part of a Congressional inquiry into steroids.
 Bonds has also been dogged by allegations of steroid use and his involvement in the BALCO drugs scandal, as his personal trainer Greg Anderson pleaded guilty to supplying steroids (without naming Bonds as a recipient).
 Neither Bonds nor McGwire has failed a drug test at any time since there was no steroid-testing until 2003 after the new August 7, 2002, agreement between owners and players was reached.
 McGwire retired after the 2001 season; in 2010, he admitted to having used steroids throughout his MLB career.

 The 1990s also saw Major League Baseball expand into new markets as four new teams joined the league.
 In 1993, the Colorado Rockies and Florida Marlins began play, and in just their fifth year of existence, the Marlins became the first wild card team to win the championship.

 The year 1998 brought two more teams into the mix, the Tampa Bay Devil Rays and the Arizona Diamondbacks, the latter of which become the youngest expansion franchise to win the championship.